-- Use a metal tape measure, fabric tape measures can stretch affecting the measurements.

 -- If more than one blind is to be fitted to a single window then the sizes for each individual blind are needed

 -- Of course any questions please contact us.

-If this measurement is less than 2.5m then when you order we will give you a call and discuss options for the chain.
+If this measurement is less than 2.5m then when you order we will need to discuss options for the chain.
 In a nutshell this means either the chain is a continuous chain or whether it needs to have a breakaway mechanism fitted.
 We will explain all this if we need to but as far as the blind goes it's not a big deal.
 As far as the regulations go, it is.

 -- Decide whether you want the blind to be fitted within the window recess or outside the recess.

 -- If you decide to fit the blind inside the recess investigate whether it'll be fitted to the top of the recess or the window face, i.e. the frame.
 See below for details.

 -- Looks neat and compact